smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 ## Architecture Overview
 The Worker Service follows an event-driven, microservices-inspired architecture.
 It consumes audit log events from a message queue (via Inngest), processes them for compliance and security monitoring, and emits alerts and metrics.

 The system is designed with resilience in mind, incorporating circuit breakers, retry mechanisms, and dead-letter queues for fault tolerance.
-Observability is first-class, with support for distributed tracing, performance metrics, and health checks.
+Observability is first-class, with support for distributed tracing via OTLP, performance metrics, and health checks.
 Security is enhanced through cryptographic integrity verification of audit events.

 ```mermaid
 graph LR